Shippable/docs/sources/platform/workflow/resource/gitrepo.md

 # gitRepo
 `gitRepo` is used to connect DevOps Assembly Lines to source control repository.
 Adding it creates a webhook to the repo so that future commits will automatically create a new version with the webhook payload.

 When a webhook is received, jobs that have this resource as an `IN` will usually be triggered.
 Jobs will not be triggered for commit webhooks determined to have updated any **shippable.yml**, `shippable.resources.yml`, `shippable.jobs.yml` or `shippable.triggers.yml` files.
+For Gerrit gitRepo resources, jobs will always be triggered on any change.

 You can create a `gitRepo` resource by [adding](/platform/tutorial/workflow/crud-resource#adding) it to **shippable.yml**.